Skip to main content

 What it is

-MCP (Model Context Protocol) is an open standard that lets AI coding agents call external tools directly from a conversation — no shell, no files. aethis-mcp implements this protocol, exposing 27 tools for evaluating eligibility and authoring rules from legislation.
+MCP (Model Context Protocol) is an open standard that lets AI coding agents call external tools directly from a conversation — no shell, no files. aethis-mcp implements this protocol, exposing tools for evaluating eligibility and for authoring rules from legislation.
 Install it once.
 After that, your coding agent can call aethis_decide, aethis_create_ruleset, aethis_generate_and_test, and aethis_publish as naturally as it calls any other tool.
-Decision tools (evaluate, schema, explain) work with no API key.
+Decision tools (evaluate, schema, explain, graph, catalogue) work with no API key.

-Authoring tools (create, generate, publish) require an API key.
+Authoring tools (create, generate, publish) require an invite-only API key — request access.

 If you have aethis-cli installed, one command wires up the MCP server in your editor’s config — picks up the API key cached by aethis login, drops a canonical aethis server entry into the right config file for each target, and preserves any other MCP servers you already have.